fabienDaou/dataiku/README.md

 I created two views and some components.
 In the eventuality, there is mode development made on this project, it would be interesting thinking about building a design system for this application -> more consistence and reusability.
 ## Backend
 ### Error handling
 There is a lack of proper error handling.
 I focused more on validation of inputs rather than error handling as it is quite time consuming.
+But in real life application, transient errors can happen (temporary network issue, so you have to handle those).
 ### Towards a distributed system
 **In the current situation, the supervisor is a SPOF (single point of failure).**
 In Akka cluster, this is a singleton.
 The reality is that the migration of this singleton actor from one instance to the other is almost instant (by experience, it is a matter of ms), plus it seems (would have to test) there is some level of buffering of messages that could not be posted so no messages are lost.